 When asked, most people would say that they should “stop, drop, and roll” if their clothes caught fire.
 There are a few other basic rules most people know to follow, such as crawling on the ground because smoke rises.
 But many residents of apartment buildings are fuzzy on the details when it comes to emergency evacuation from high-rise buildings.
 When there are hundreds or thousands of people clamoring to get out of a burning building, chaos can ensue – and chaos can be just as dangerous as the fire itself.
 Having a clear high-rise evacuation plan is essential in ensuring residents get out safely and in an organized fashion.
-And using emergency preparedness software like SecureCore helps multifamily staff have plans ready and accessible during emergencies to help get all residents out safely.
+And using cloud-based emergency preparedness and planning software, like SecureCore, can help multifamily property managers and staff access their disaster plans and get all residents out safely.

 Safely evacuating a high-rise apartment building during an emergency starts well before the emergency begins.
 Offering safety features can make a big difference – in fact, sprinklers can extinguish many home fires quicker than the fire department can get to the scene!
 Taking these basic steps will lay the groundwork for a successful evacuation:

 - Invest in safety features such as sprinklers, fire alarms, and voice communication alarms

 - Clearly mark all exit doors and stairwells